 That’s kind of a lot of work…

-Hey, we never said it would be easy!
+Hey, we never said dominating Amazon on the search engine results page would be easy!
 Implementing and sticking to an SEO strategy is a full-time job (sometimes multiple full-time jobs).
-If you’re excited about reaping the benefits of a well-thought-out eCommerce SEO campaign without having to do all of the work yourself, reach out to us.
+If you’re excited about reaping the benefits of a well-thought-out eCommerce SEO campaign without having to do all of the work yourself, schedule a consultation with us.
 We can put this strategy into action for you.